Rezaeskandar/Bank-App/README.md

 ## Bank-App
 > *Welcome to my simple banking application!
 This banking application is a simple project in C#.
-It is done using Array of Objects in C#.
+It is done using Array of Objects in.
 It is a simple project made using console application of C#.
 This means, no graphics component are added.
 The main target user of this project are the C# beginners who want to make the project in C# and especially those who are interested in lerning Arrays of object and they way they uses.
 This project is a complete package to learning basic c#.*
 ## The codebase is structured:

 ### ```UserLogin and Acounts:```